jordibinefa/iot02-simulator/README.md

 > **[Llegeix-me en català](LLEGEIX-ME.md)**

 A browser-based simulator for the **IoT-02 board** (ESP32-S3), powered by a patched QEMU with custom SSD1306 OLED, BME280 and OpenEth emulation.
-Compile Arduino sketches in the browser, upload them, and interact with a live digital twin — no physical board required.
+Compile Arduino sketches in your computer, upload binaries, and interact with a live digital twin — no physical board required.

-Developed at a Formació Professional (Vocational Training) centre in Catalonia as part of an open educational toolset.

 ## How it works